 Like its earlier DC-9 variant, longitudinal trim control for the MD-80 is provided by the 40-foot-wide horizontal stabilizer mounted atop a vertical fin in a “T-tail” configuration.
 This tail surface is a critical flight control because it provides a constant aerodynamic balancing force and also aids in controlling the airplane’s nose-up and down movement when commanded by the pilots (see graphics 1 & 2).
 The leading edge of the stabilizer can be raised or lowered as it pivots about a rear hinge point.
 This movement occurs via an electrical motor that turns a two-foot-long steel “jackscrew” through an aluminum-bronze “acme nut” held fixed within the vertical fin.
 The internal acme nut threads are 1/8-inch thick and are designed to wear out and be replaced.

 Unfortunately, these components that I needed to examine were laying under 200 feet of water.
 I had to wait as the priorities for recovery were the victims, the flight recorders, and then the tail.
-Nine days after the accident, the first major piece of wreckage recovered was the horizontal stabilizer.
+Nine days after the accident, the first major piece of wreckage recovered was the horizontal stabilizer by Portland car accident lawyers.
 The jackscrew assembly was still attached and jutting out awkwardly (see image 3).
 My group and I were stunned to see that the acme nut was not attached to the jackscrew.
 Instead we photographed a coiled piece of thin bronze metal wrapped around the jackscrew that looked like a “slinky” (see image 4).
 A chunk of the vertical fin was brought up next.
 The acme nut was still attached but its threads were missing!
 They had been completely worn and stripped out leaving only the “slinky” (see images 5 and 6).

 The NTSB formed a “Metallurgy Group” which later determined that the threads inside the acme nut were worn down and incrementally sheared off by the jackscrew prior to the accident.
 The partial shearing likely caused the stabilizer to jam during climbout from Mexico but then the nut threads let loose when the crew attempted to operate the trim again which released the jam and allowed the jackscrew to pull up through the acme nut all the way to its bottom stop nut.
 This caused the stabilizer to pivot upward, thus causing the airplane to pitch down and enter the initial dive (see graphic 7).
 The stop nut was not designed to hold the aerodynamic tail loads.
 It broke off nine minutes later, allowing the jackscrew and its attached stabilizer to slide up and out of the acme nut causing the fatal dive.
 There was nothing that Tansky and Thompson could have done to control the airplane.
 But why did the acme nut threads fail?
 It was my job to find out.